eclipse-archived/kiso/docs/website/content/2. Concepts/essentials.md

 > **_NOTE:_**  Particulary for the settings section, it is possible to split the above settings file into small fractions defining each component settings, this is useful if your board contains many components, in whichcase, a single file approach would hinder the maintainability of your code.
 You can choose whatever approach is suitable for your project.

-  * source/BSP_API_Board.c is where you implement functions in BCDS_BSP_Board.h interface particularly BSP_Board_Initialize() which shall bring up your board to a determined safe state after Power on reset.
+  * source/BSP_API_Board.c is where you implement functions in Kiso_BSP_Board.h interface particularly BSP_Board_Initialize() which shall bring up your board to a determined safe state after Power on reset.
 Among others the function:

     * Initializes board pins for which the tristated state could pose a safety or security risk,
     * Initializes the micro-controller resources (SPI, UART, I2C, Watchdog, etc.)
     * Initializes the micro-controller power system,
     * Initializes the micro-controller memory system,
     * Initializes the micro-controller clock system,

 BSP_Board_Initialize() will be the first function to call in your Application main.
 Param1 and param2 are to be defined in BSP_Compass.h file and are implementation specific.
 It could be the case that you need an initialization in the bootloader contex that differs from the initialization in normal operation context, those abstract parameters are there to allow you to do so.
 The function for our Compass project looks approximately like below.